andymantell/frontend-training-1-html-and-css-fundamentals/session-2/README.md

 ## Outline plan

-Applying what we learnt in session 1 to a more complex situation
+Applying what we learnt in session 1 to a more complex situation - building the navigation menu from the BBC homepage.

 **Stretch goal:** Use JavaScript to add interactivity to the menu